 There is no risk of disease transmission with fish skin, so it is only minimally processed, and retains its three-dimensional structure and composition.
 The fish skin is therefore much more similar in structure to human skin than anti-viral-processed skin substitutes.

 Also, unlike mammalian-based products, fish skin contains Omega3 fatty acids, which are known to modulate inflammation.
 These qualities – the intrinsic structure of the fish skin and the presence of Omega3 – have relevance in wound closure as shown by multiple clinical studies.

-“Chronic wounds are stuck in the inflammatory stage because of repeated trauma, infections and excessive immunologic response,” said G. Fertram Sigurjonsson, CEO of Kerecis.
+“Chronic wounds are stuck in the inflammatory stage because of repeated trauma, infections and excessive immunologic response,” said G. Fertram Sigurjonsson, founder and CEO of Kerecis.
 “We believe that our product, which provides a natural structure for cell ingrowth and has the beneficial Omega3 fatty acids, can kick start the healing process for these wounds.
 We are thrilled that we can now offer this novel treatment in all 50 states, making it easier for patients to benefit from our healing technology.”

 The following poster abstracts at SAWC reflect the scientific underpinnings of the Kerecis product.
 This list includes both Kerecis research and research by independent parties.

 - Fish-skin Omega3 PUFAS induce cell migration and transcription of ALOX15, a specialized pro-resolving, mediator-forming lipoxygenase.
 Dr. John Lantis II (Poster LB-024)

 - Acellular fish-skin-graft performance against predicted outcomes in DFUs and its economic modeling.
 Dr. Christopher Winters (Poster CR-025)